open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation-module.md

     VirtualField.get(Runnable.class, Context.class);
 ```

-A `VirtualField` is very similar to a map.
+A `VirtualField` has a very similar interface to a map.
 It is not a simple map though: the javaagent uses many
 bytecode tweaks to optimize the data.
 Because of this, retrieving a `VirtualField` instance is rather
 limited: the `VirtualField#get()` method must receive class references as its parameters; it won't
 work with variables, method params, etc. Both the key class and the context class must be known at